QueenSophiaLo/MATLAB-Circuits-Projects/Project 1/Robot Arm/README.md

-# DC Motor for a Robot Arm
+# DC Motor Control for a Robot Arm
 ### Introduction
 The below circuit model displays a DC motor which controls a robot arm: